Gabo Pat

-Gabo Pat (گابو پٽ) (گابوپٹ) is a village to the west of Karachi, Pakistan.
-It extends along the Arabian Sea coast westwards from the harbour of Karachi till the border with Balochistan province, and forms the westernmost part of Karachi West district.
-The area is very lightly populated with small rural and fishing villages.
-Abdul Rehman Village is the largest fishing village of Gabopat, which lacks basic facilities, including health, education, electricity, gas, etc.
+Gabo Pat (گابو پٽ) (گابوپٹ) is an area to the west of Karachi, in the Sindh province of Pakistan.
+It extends along the Arabian Sea coast westwards from the harbour of Karachi till Sindh's border with Balochistan province, and forms the westernmost part of Keamari District.
+The area is sparsely populated and consists of small rural and fishing villages.
+Abdul Rehman Village is the largest fishing village in Gabo Pat.
+The village has limited access to basic facilities such as health care, education, electricity, and gas.

-There are several ethnic groups in Kiamari Town including the Sindhis, Muhajirs, Punjabis, Kashmiris, Seraikis, Pakhtuns, Balochis, Memons, Bohras, and Ismailis.

-Keamari is represented by PS-89 and PS-90 in Sindh Assembly.

-Karachi Nuclear Power Plants (KANUPP)
+Karachi Nuclear Power Plant

-The Karachi Nuclear Power Plant is located in Gabo Pat.
-The KANUPP-I was built in 1972.
-While KANUPP-2 and KANUPP-3 are under construction.
+The Karachi Nuclear Power Plant (KANUPP) is located in Gabo Pat.
+The original reactor was built in 1972.
+Two further reactors were added in the 2020s, with two more proposed.